UnkBrl/Password-Stealer-Pendrive/README.md

 # Password-Stealer-Pendrive

-By using this process you can get the victims
+By using this process you can get the victims:

       Browser Downloads
       Browser History
       Browser Saved Passwords